MousaArikat/Pothole-Detection-Mousa-Aricat/README.md

 ![Pothole Detection GUI](Images/GUI.jpg)

+## Achievements
+- **4th Place** in the AI Hackathon organized by KPMG, Ministry of Digital Economy, and HTU.
+- Awarded a **5000 JOD prize** for innovation and accuracy.

 ## Future Improvements
 - Enhance the model with a larger, more diverse dataset.
 - Extend functionality to real-time pothole detection in video streams.
 - Integrate GPS coordinates for detected potholes to assist road maintenance teams.
+- Implement this project in collaboration with the goverment.